 I love my far out new fern.
 The Crested Japanese Bird’s Nest Fern makes a great houseplant.
-This tells you how to grow & care for it.
+This post, which includes a video, tells you how to care for it.

-This is a far out fern with a far out name!
+This is a far-out fern with a far-out name!
 I first saw this Crested Japanese Bird’s Nest Fern, whose botanic name is Asplenium antiquum “Leslie”, at our farmers market and had to have it.
 I love those wild, wavy edges and the crispy noise it makes when touched.
-I must say, this plant reminds me of an unusual green that I’d put in my salad.
-A crunchy new arugula perhaps?
+This plant reminds me of an unusual green that I’d put in my salad.
+Crunchy new arugula perhaps?

 Mine grows outdoors but most of you will likely grow it as a houseplant.
 Ferns can be tricky to grow indoors because their fine foliage loves humidity.
 This one, however, is relatively easy because of its “leathery” fronds.
 Here’s what you know if you want to grow one.
 By the way, the care for a regular Bird’s Nest Fern (Asplenium nidus) is the same: